MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Websites/v1.1.3/New-AzureRmWebAppBackup.md

 ### Example 1: Create a backup of the specified web app
 ```
-New-AzureRmWebAppBackup -ResourceGroupName "Default-Web-WestUS" -Name "ContosoWebApp" -StorageAccountUrl "https://storageaccount.file.core.windows.net"
+PS C:\> New-AzureRmWebAppBackup -ResourceGroupName "Default-Web-WestUS" -Name "ContosoWebApp" -StorageAccountUrl "https://storageaccount.file.core.windows.net"
 ```

-This example creates a backup of the web app named "ContosoWebApp" that is in the "Default-Web-WestUS" resource group.
+This command creates a backup of the web app named "ContosoWebApp" that is in the "Default-Web-WestUS" resource group.

 ## PARAMETERS